Wells Trumbull of Seattle Is Your Spinal Cord Injury Lawyer

 The 5 Steps Involved in a Spinal Cord Injury Lawsuit You Need to Know

 A serious spinal cord injury requires continuous medical attention.
 You may also need to speak with a lawyer about filing a claim.
 However, before you can file for damages and recover compensation, it’s essential to understand the basic steps involved with any spinal cord injury claim.

 Don’t assume that your accident will always follow a standard pattern.
 There are several factors that will determine whether or not your personal injury claim is successful.
 The severity of your injuries, who’s responsible for the accident, and the many different ways to settle a personal injury case will play an essential factor in how your case is handled and concluded.

-Whether your injury was caused by a car accident, a severe fall, a workplace injury, or any other type of accident, here are the five basics steps involved in your spinal injury case:
+Whether your injury was caused by a car accident, a severe fall, a workplace injury, a truck accident, or any other type of accident, here are the five basics steps involved in your spinal injury case:

 Attorneys will meet and go over the details of the contract and clarify representation for this case.
 It’s common for SCI attorneys to use a contingency fee agreement, meaning that the attorney does not get paid unless there is recovery through either a trial or a settlement.

 Once you have agreed on a contract with your personal injury lawyer, the investigation period of your injury case begins.
 During this investigation, they will try to gather as much evidence as possible concerning your case.
 They will identify all potential avenues of recovery, including individuals, corporations, and insurance policies that are available.